7 Amazing Things to do in Dingle with Kids

-We were drawn to the Dingle Peninsula, Ireland by stories of rugged coastlines, beautiful scenery and a charming fishing town.
-The reality lived up to the hype; this place is amazing and is one of the best places to visit in Ireland with kids or without.
+We were drawn to the Dingle Peninsula by stories of rugged coastlines, beautiful scenery, and a charming fishing town.
+It lived up to the hype and quickly became one of our favourite places to visit on our family road trip in Ireland.
+If you’re looking for the best things to do in Dingle with kids, this area has no shortage of memorable family-friendly experiences.

 Dingle Town is a bustling, yet immensely charming fishing town on the southern coast of the peninsula.
 The beautiful scenery of the Dingle Peninsula is fun to explore by car, especially along Slea Head Drive.
 There’s plenty of places to stop and hike or hit the beach along the way.